yucongkoo/tp/docs/DeveloperGuide.md

 **Mss:**<br/>
 &emsp;1.
 User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
 User enters index and remark of the target customer.<br/>
 &emsp;3.
-System updates the remark of specified customer accordingly.<br/>
+EzContact updates the remark of specified customer accordingly.<br/>
 &emsp;4.
-System displays the details of the updated customer.<br/>
+EzContact displays the details of the updated customer.<br/>
 &emsp;Use case ends.<br/>

 **Extensions:**<br/>
 &emsp;2a.
 User provided invalid index or information.<br/>
 &emsp;&emsp;2a1.
-System displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.

 &emsp;2b.
 User provided remark that will not update the specified customer.<br/>
 &emsp;&emsp;2b1.
-Systems displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>

 <div style="page-break-after: always;"></div>